7 Best Practices to Optimize Sitemaps For SEO

 News Sitemap

-Helps eligible publishers surface recent news content
+Provides eligible publishers with new content to surface news

 HTML Sitemap

-Helps users and crawlers navigate large websites
+Helps users and crawlers to navigate large sites

 Most B2B websites will be fine with an XML sitemap and sitemap index.